In this section

 At the time of writing, spas should keep saunas and steam rooms closed until further notice.

 Gyms, hot tubs, spa pools, whirlpools, hydrotherapy and swimming pools are covered be separate Government guidance: https://www.gov.uk/guidance/working-safely-during-coronavirus-covid-19/providers-of-grassroots-sport-and-gym-leisure-facilities

 These are some of the practical steps you can take to make your workplace COVID-19 Secure.

-Your risk assessment should help you decide which are best for your premises, bearing in mind that you must reduce the risk from COVID-19 as far as you can, so you will probably need to follow as many of these as possible, not just one or two of them.
+Your risk assessment will help you decide which are best for your premises, bearing in mind that you must reduce the risk from COVID-19 as far as far as you reasonably can for your workers and clients, so you will probably need to follow as many of these as possible, not just one or two of them.